tedsanders/tedsanders.github.io/_posts/2015-06-22-moores-law-of-moores-laws.md

 Attention is scarce.
 And attention is valuable.

 Attention is scarce because there is limited time in the day but an unlimited number of things to potentially care about.
 As an example, consider YouTube.
-How much of YouTube’s videos do you think you’d get through if you devoted the rest of your life to watching them?
-Ready for the answer?
-It turns out you’d die of old age before getting through a single day of uploads.[^1] In the same way that it’s impossible to pay attention to anything more than a tiny slice of YouTube, it’s impossible to pay attention to anything more than a tiny slice of reality.
+So much video is uploaded to YouTube that if you tried to watch just a single day of uploads you'd die of old age before getting through it all.[^1] In the same way that it’s impossible to pay attention to anything more than a tiny slice of YouTube, it’s impossible to pay attention to anything more than a tiny slice of reality.
 As a result, we only ever pay attention to a few things.
 This is why attention is necessarily scarce.

 By itself, the scarcity of attention does not give it value.
 For example, toxic nuclear waste is scarce, but it is not valuable.[^2]